solinvictus21/Zippies/BodyModels/README.md

 # 3D Models for Zippy Body

 Nearly all parts required to build a Zippy are included in these 3D models, with a few minor additions.
-The full BOM required to build a Zippy is below...
+The full BOM required to build the outer body of a Zippy is below...

 1. 3D-Printed Items
   - 1x Body Bottom